Wealth creation and U.S. banks

 Critics might say that banks should trade at a discount to their long-term average P/B, given that an 11% ROE, while much improved relative to financial crisis-era levels, is still well below ROE thresholds generated before the financial crisis.
 We don’t disagree with this argument; in fact, we think the lower-return profile of banks in 2018 suggests the industry is unlikely to see valuations rise in the near term to the peak levels it achieved pre-crisis.
 However, we do believe there's plenty of room for valuations to rise if fundamentals continue to improve as we expect.

 Taking a closer look at the relationship between P/B measurements of valuation and ROE, we plotted P/B versus core ROE⁶ since 1996.
-We highlighted the most current data point with an 11.7% ROE and 1.32x P/B value in red.
+We highlighted the most current data point with an 11.7% ROE and 1.32x P/B value.
 This point is below a best fit line drawn for the time series relative to current returns being generated, which implies an attractive entry point for equity investors today.

 With the healthy fundamental backdrop providing the prospect for sustainable and improving returns, we believe the likelihood is high that banks will continue to compound book value while growing their dividends over the next few years.
 Coupling this trajectory of wealth creation with an attractive valuation makes now an opportune moment to be an investor in U.S. banks.

 For more on the case for U.S. regional banks, click here.